FancyXGit/StudyPython/README.md

 # StudyPython

 📌 This repository stores my Python code while learning and practicing concepts from **UCB CS61A (Structure and Interpretation of Computer Programs)**.
-It includes both exploratory code and course assignments to document my learning journey.
+It includes both exploratory code and course assignments(All passing OK tests) to document my learning journey.

 ---